 Many people go on a juicing diet plan which can be harmful to your health.
 Following a juicing diet plan eliminates or significantly reduces major macronutrients like fat and protein.
 These nutrients are vital for your health.

-Registered Dietitian, Jessica Moosbrugger states, “While people may see initial weight loss results, the process is typically very restrictive in calories and nutrients which may alter your metabolism and cause you to gain weight at a quicker rate once you stop.”
+Former OrthoIndy Registered Dietitian, Jessica Regan states, “While people may see initial weight loss results, the process is typically very restrictive in calories and nutrients which may alter your metabolism and cause you to gain weight at a quicker rate once you stop.”

 “The lack of protein in these juices may also result in a loss of muscle mass.
 There are many other important micronutrients that may also be lacking in these juices such as vitamin D, calcium, vitamin B12 or iron.
 People may be at risk of a nutrient deficiency depending on how long they choose to do a juice detox.”